chef-cookbooks/ssh_known_hosts/README.md

 ### Default Recipe

-Searches the Chef Server for all hosts that have SSH host keys and generates an `/etc/ssh/ssh_known_hosts`.
+Searches the Chef Server for all hosts that have SSH host keys using `rsa,dsa` key types and generates an `/etc/ssh/ssh_known_hosts`.

 #### Adding custom host keys